top of page

 How Have Spokane Home Values Changed Since 2020?

-The Spokane housing market has evolved significantly in the past five years:
+The Spokane housing market has seen strong appreciation over the past five years:

 These numbers reflect strong demand and a stabilizing trend in 2026.